 Chain of Reasoning Introduction

-This is a continuation of a previous article so if you havent checked that article out I would highly suggest reading through that first!
-If you have read that article, let’s recall the chain of reasoning.
+This is a continuation of a previous article, so if you haven’t read that one yet, I’d strongly suggest starting there first!
+If you have, let’s recall where we left off:

 Well Ordering Principle —-> Division Algorithm —-> Bezout’s —-> FTA —-> UPF